sr99622/libonvif/README.md

 * <h3>Delete</h3>

   Files may be deleted by typing the Delete key.
-Multiple files may be deleted simultaneously by selecting multiple files using the Shift or Control keys while selecting.

 * <h3>F1</h3>